BrutLogic/Post/README.md

 Following [my previous post]\([https://www.reddit.com/r/AI\_Agents/comments/1gsqt1v/im\_close\_to\_a\_productivity\_explosion/](https://www.reddit.com/r/AI_Agents/comments/1gsqt1v/im_close_to_a_productivity_explosion/)) I was asked a bunch of time where my stuff could be found.

 I’ve decided to open my workspace and make it all accessible to those who want to delve deeper.
 The first step is a dedicated Discord server where I’ll share every piece of my work—architectural diagrams, code snippets, workflows, experimental projects, and more.

 It will be a place for open collaboration, where you can ask questions, propose solutions, and interact with both me and other enthusiasts in real-time.
 I’ll also schedule periodic voice calls to walk through code, brainstorm new ideas, and host Q&A sessions.

 The idea is to cultivate a ‘research lab’ atmosphere.
 This isn’t just about dropping code into a repository—it’s about dynamic, interactive learning.
 I’ll upload versioned prototypes, annotate key logic blocks, and track the evolution of my agentic frameworks over time.
 We’ll hold workshops on specific topics, such as implementing recursive self-improvement loops, integrating external APIs efficiently, or establishing stable coding conventions for agents.
 You’ll gain a front-row seat to my entire pipeline: I’ll show rough drafts, intermediate experiments, and polished releases, all while inviting feedback, suggestions, and fresh angles from the community.
 Together, we can refine these ideas into robust, cutting-edge systems.

+Last thing before shutting up on that: I'll try to make everything about this projects accessible, even if you're not that experienced with coding.
+With walkthrough on creating a code environment, and creating your first agents.

 ## The claims

-### I can define AGI and explain the steps to reach it
+### Though no one can define AGI, and tell how it will be reached from a technical standpoint, I believe it can be reasoned about, and that we can formulate educated guesses

-I can explain what AGI is, and tell you all the steps to build it.
+Ear me out, I'm not claiming:"I can explain what AGI is, and tell you all the steps to build it."

+It's rather more:"How am I wrong thinking what I'll propose is the default path to AGI ?"

-For the sake of the argument, I'll define AGI as "a competent software engineer."
+For the sake of the argument, I'll define AGI as **a competent software engineer**.
 I have two reasons for that:

 1. I'm a software engineer.
 I could automate a lot of jobs if given infinite time (not specifically me—I mean in general, "a software engineer" + "infinite time" = "automating a lot of stuff").
 2. Agents are made of code.
 A competent coder made of agents can work on itself.
+I don't really see how recursive self improvement can occur any other way.

 ### Recursive self improvement goes \*click\*.
 You won't see it before it happens

-Think of it as standing at the edge of a complexity cliff.
-At first, agents may exhibit modest, steady improvements—fine-tuning code efficiency here, refining a prompt there.

-But as these enhancements accumulate, they reach a certain point where the agent’s ability to re-engineer its own methods—its code, logic, and approach—becomes robust and far-reaching.
+If you ask a LLM to code an agent, it will fail.

+Though, you can have an agentic pipeline that produces prompts.

 ### There is room for recursive self improvement with agentic alone